 - License in the cloud

-- No consideration of duplicates (both new software and older versions of this software that have not yet been completely removed from their environment could be counted)
+- Duplicates are not counted (new software as well as older versions of this software that have not yet been completely removed from your environment could be counted accidentally).

 - Purchase of OEM and retail packaging